Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Experimental Results

+\paragraph{Handling Knowledge Conflict} With a knowledge conflict QA dataset, NQ-swap \citep{longpre2022entitybased}, we verify whether the two decoding methods with dynamic weight, \ours\ and $\text{\cu}_{D}$, can generate context-based responses without considering a conflicting context as a noisy context.
+The conflicting context in the NQ-swap dataset is constructed by replacing the answer entity span in the original gold context with a random entity of the same type.
+Figure \ref{figure:abl_nqswap} illustrates that \ours\ consistently exceeds the performance of $\text{\cu}_{D}$ across all models and achieves results comparable to open-book regular decoding.
+The results indicate that the \ours's approach remains effective even in settings where the context is relevant to the question but contradicts the model's parametric knowledge.

-To assess whether adaptively modified $\alpha_{\ours}$ contributes performance improvement, we fix the value of $\alpha$ within a range $[0, 1]$ and test on datasets used in the main experiment.
+\paragraph{Ablation on $\alpha_{\text{\ours}}$} To assess the impact of $\alpha_{\ours}$ on performance, we fix the value of $\alpha$ within a range $[0, 1]$ and examine whether employing \ours\ is more effective than optimizing a fixed weight.
 In Figure \ref{figure:abl_alpha}, it can be observed that using a fixed $\alpha$ results in degraded performance compared to \ours.
-Increasing the value of alpha, which enhances the contextual influence on the output distribution, initially leads to a rise in the EM score.
-However, beyond a certain point, further increasing alpha results in a decline in the EM score.
-In scenarios with potential noisy context, a fixed alpha value may not ensure optimal performance.
+Increasing the alpha value, which enhances the contextual influence on the output distribution, initially leads to a rise in the EM score.
+However, beyond a certain point, further increasing $\alpha$ results in a decline in the EM score.
+In scenarios with potential noisy context, a fixed $\alpha$ value may not ensure optimal performance.
 Therefore, employing an adaptive weight, $\alpha_{\ours}$, to adjust the impact of contextual knowledge based on entropy is crucial for improving overall performance.